dgra-cam/dgra-website/content/blog/2025-10-03-plaza-power-and-trucks/index.md

 ## An exciting Plaza: Grabbing power

-Community power has been a request from Darwin Green residents for while.
+Community power has been a request from Darwin Green residents for a while.
 At last, the installation took place late in September, and food trucks were quick to take advantage.
-But this is also an opportunity for more to come on the Plaza.
+But this is also an opportunity for more to come to the Plaza.
 We've been hearing rumours about a Christmas tree coming for the end of the year.
-Lightning the Plaza during winter would be such a nice thing!
+Lighting the Plaza during winter would be such a nice thing!

-_Many thanks to Darwin Green's residents and the local Councillors who pushed to have Community power installed, and to Barratt Redrow who delivered._
+_Many thanks to Darwin Green's residents and the local Councillors who pushed to have community power installed, and to Barratt Redrow who delivered._

 _Thanks to George for all the photos in this post._